bitwarden/help/_articles/directory-connector/gsuite-directory.md

 ## Connect to your Directory

-Complete the following steps to configure Directory Connector to use your G Suite directory:
+Complete the following steps to configure Directory Connector to use your Google directory:

 1. Open the Directory Connector [Desktop Application]({% link _articles/directory-connector/directory-sync-desktop.md %}).
 2. Navigate to the **Settings** tab.
 3. From the **Type** dropdown, select **G Suite (Google)**.

    The available fields in this section will change according to your selected Type.
-4. Enter the **Domain** of your G Suite account.
+4. Enter the **Domain** of your Google account.
-5. Enter the email address of an **Admin User** with full access to your G Suite Directory.
+5. Enter the email address of an **Admin User** with full access to your Google Directory.
 6. If you have one, enter the **Customer ID** of your directory.
 Many users will not have or be required to enter a Customer ID.
 7. Select the **Choose File** button and select the [downloaded JSON key](#obtain-service-account-credentials).
 8. In the **Account** section, select Organization to connect to your directory from the dropdown.